clarivee2/javascript_reactjs_demos/reactjs_static/readme.txt

+This is a static reactjs project but doesn't work very well with component model due compatibility issues with commonJS/node module lookup
-static reactjs - ie - deploy to a standard web server
+- ie - deploy to a standard web server

+uses requireJS which is supposed to be compatibile but isn't. npm requirejs --save

+looking at using a dev/prod build model instead - webpack build

+  babel loader - npm babel-loader webpack --save

 NOTE - NPM used for package updates etc